 Step 1 – Log Into Your Google Account

-You can still set up Google Alerts without a Google Account, but this will give you fewer options (e.g. you can’t receive Google Alerts via RSS, only email).
+You can still set up Google Alerts without accessing your Google Account, but this gives you fewer options (e.g. you can’t receive Google Alerts via RSS, only email).

 After logging into into your Google Account, access the Google Alerts tool by entering the following URL into your web browser:

-(Create as many alerts as you like with Google Alerts)
+(Set up as many alerts as you like with Google Alerts)

-Step 3 – Set Your Preferences & Save
+Step 3 – Set Your Preferences

-Google Alerts lets you specify the keyword(s) you want to receive alerts for, how often alerts should be sent out (as it happens, once a day, once a week), sources (e.g. automatic, news, blogs, web, videos, discussions, etc.), language, region, how many (all results, only the best results), and how to receive alerts (via email or RSS feed) …
+Google Alerts lets you specify the keyword(s) you want alerts for, how often alerts should be sent (as it happens, once a day, once a week), sources (e.g. automatic, news, blogs, web, videos, discussions, etc.), language, region, how many (all results, only the best results), and how to receive alerts (via email or RSS feed) …

 (Google alert preferences)

-To narrow the source of your alerts, just select an option from the drop-down menu …
+To narrow the source of your alerts, select the source from the drop-down menu …

-(Google Alerts – sources)
+(Google alert sources)

-You can also specify the delivery time of your alerts in your settings, and whether these should be sent in a single email …
+You can also specify alert delivery times in your settings, and if you want to receive all alerts as a single email …

 (Google alert settings)